 In January 2015, President Barack Obama issued Executive Order 13688 (now revoked), which identifies actions that can improve Federal support for the appropriate use, acquisition, and transfer of controlled equipment by state, local, and tribal law enforcement agencies (LEAs).
 The order established a federal interagency Law Enforcement Equipment Working Group, which eventually created the following lists:

 - Prohibited Equipment List – the Prohibited Equipment List identifies categories of equipment that LEAs will not be able to acquire via transfer from the military/federal agencies or purchase using federally‐provided funds.

 - Controlled Equipment List – the Controlled Equipment List identifies categories of equipment that LEAs may acquire from the military/federal agencies if they provide additional information, certifications, and assurances.
 While inclusion on these lists would not preclude a LEA from using other funds for such acquisitions, the Working Group’s report urges LEAs to give careful consideration to the appropriateness of acquiring such equipment for their communities.

-Below are the complete prohibited and controlled equipment lists that the interagency Law Enforcement Equipment Working Group created; following each item is a notation, identifying if UWPD owns or has access to that equipment.
+Below are the complete prohibited and controlled equipment lists that the interagency Law Enforcement Equipment Working Group created; following each item is a notation in red, identifying if UWPD owns or has access to that equipment.
 If UWPD determines that it needs to own equipment on the prohibited and/or controlled lists (in addition to what is already owned), the department will seek input from the campus community.